-This video on how to keep food fresh and not tasting like everything else in your fridge is invaluable.
-Most of these food hacks were new to us.
-We hope they will be useful to you, too.
+Learning how to keep food fresh and not tasting like everything else in your fridge is invaluable.
+We hope these tips will be useful to you.

 1. Strawberries usually last a week.
 With some water and a splash of vinegar, they can last two weeks without tasting like vinegar.